minichate/jscs-ember-deprecations/README.md

 within `.extend()` instead of setting it as a static property on the class itself.
 See http://emberjs.com/deprecations/v1.x/#toc_set-code-positionalparams-code-as-a-static-property-on-the-class for details.

+`disallowImmediateObserver` will warn you if you use the deprecated `Ember.immediateObserver` helper.
+See http://emberjs.com/deprecations/v1.x/#toc_ember-immediateobserver for details.

 ### Other Ember best practices

 `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.